Université catholique de Lille

-The Université catholique de Lille (also known as the Catholic University of Lille), also « University and Polytechnic Federation of Lille » is a private collegiate university of Catholic-inspired institutions established in 1875.
-The university comprises five faculties, 20 schools and institutes, research centers, and a hospital, with a cumulative student body of 36,700 in 2021.
-Although an article of the French Code of Education (L731-14) prohibits private institutes from calling themselves “Universities”, the federation calls itself “Université catholique de Lille" or "Catholic University of Lille”.
-It is under this name that it improperly communicates, both in France and abroad.
-It should not be confused with the University of Lille.
+The Catholic University of Lille (in French: "Université catholique de Lille"), commonly known as the "Catho" and officially the Fédération Universitaire et Pluridisciplinaire de Lille (according to its statutes), is a private university organized as an federation of colleges of Catholic inspiration, founded in 1875 and located in Lille, France.

+It is associated with the Polytechnic University of Hauts-de-France, research centres and a hospital group.
+Together, these institutions will have more than 36,700 students in 2021.

+Until 2019, the Catholic University of Lille was a partner in the University of Lille Nord de France initiative of excellence led by the University of Lille.
+On 1 March 2022, the decree n°2022-304 associating the Catholic University of Lille with the Polytechnic University of Hauts-de-France was published.

 History

 The year of the Wallon Law of 12 July 1875 freeing up higher education, the Catholic University of Lille was founded by a committee of lay Ultramontanes including Philibert Vrau, "embarrassed" by the absence of such a structure in Lille while public schools were established in Lille since 1854.
 This was amidst a national debate on secularism before the church-state separation in France.

 The Faculty of Medicine was created in 1876 and the College of Theology in 1877.
-The official inauguration took place on 15 January 1877, upon receipt of the papal bull which gave the Lille Catholic University canonical status.
+The official inauguration took place on 15 January 1877, upon receipt of the papal bull which gave the Catholic University of Lille canonical status.

-A new law on 19 March 1880 provided funding for private institutions of higher education, but denied them the use of the term "university".
-The young "free university" became officially the Lille Catholic Institute.

-In 1973, Lille and Polytechnic University Federation was created, bringing together some forty private institutions of higher education.
-Although a section of the Education Code prohibits the use of the term university by private institutions, it is still called Lille Catholic University, in France and abroad.